leanprover/logic_and_proof_lean3/exclude/sets_in_lean.rst

     variables {I U : Type}
     variables (A : I → set U)

-    check ⋃i, A i
+    #check ⋃i, A i
-    check ⋂i, A i
+    #check ⋂i, A i

     example (i₀ : I) : (⋂i, A i) ⊆ (⋃i, A i) :=
-    take x,
+    assume x,
     assume H : x ∈ ⋂i, A i,
     have x ∈ A i₀, from H i₀,
     exists.intro i₀ `x ∈ A i₀`